 A minor concession is likely to have a term of up to five years.
-A detailed application, business plan and an assessment of the environmental and social effects is required.
+A detailed application, including an assessment of the environmental and social effects, business plan, and audited safety plan, and administration fees, are required.
 Public notification may not be needed.

-4.4.3 TEMPORARY CONCESSIONS
+4.4.3 Temporary Concessions